brandonhundt/brandonhundt/_posts/2021-02-28-new-minneapolis-flag-after-george-floyd.md

 In West Africa there’s the [Sankofa bird](https://cola.siu.edu/africanastudies/about-us/sankofa.php), it looks backwards as it moves forward and has become a symbol of hope for African Americans in the fight for racial equality.
 Always reflecting, never forgetting as it moves forward on its journey.

-As Minneapolis started burgeoning as a milling city along St. Anthony Falls, let’s not forget on land stolen from the Lakota,  it would have been common to see many water wheels churning in the Mississippi River.
+As Minneapolis started burgeoning as a milling city along St. Anthony Falls, let’s not forget on land stolen from the Dakota, it would have been common to see many water wheels churning in the Mississippi River.
 The waterwheel can take on a similar symbolism to the Sankofa bird - in one full rotation the wheel needs to go backwards as well as forward.
 We should always remember our past as we move forward.

 {% picture uploads/2021/proposed-mpls-flag-waving.png --alt Proposed new flag for Minneapolis %}